esyede/rakit/packages/docs/data/cache/usage.md

 ## Basic Knowledge

-Cache provides a mechanism to store frequently accessed data in faster storage, thereby reducing database load and improving application performance.

-Rakit supports various cache drivers such as File, Database, Memcached, Redis, APC, and Memory.
-Cache configuration can be set in `application/config/cache.php`.
+The cache keeps frequently read data in faster storage, taking load off the database.
+Drivers: File, Database, Memcached, Redis, APC and Memory, configured in `application/config/cache.php`.

 **Checking if an item exists in cache:**